-According to these required features, we explored some computer-aided tools applicable in the residential environment by studying recent systematic reviews such as (Nisztuk & Myszkowski, 2018) (Zhang et al., 2019).
-This phase led to the identification of previous approaches mainly based on two research areas that have deepened the potential of Computational Design to solve "spatial allocation problems" experienced for video games and applicable to housing architectural design.
-The first area concerns the "architectural floorplan optimization" (Merrell et al., 2010) (Veloso et al., 2018) (Keshavarzi et al., 2021), while the second relates to "automated furniture arrangement" (Merrell et al., 2011) (Yeh et al., 2012) (Yu et al., 2011) (Kán & Kaufmann, 2017).
-Many of the observed techniques adopt the approach proposed by Merrell et al. (2011) in which ergonomic and functional requirements derived from design guidelines are modeled as terms of a cost function associated with a configuration of spaces and furnishings.
+According to these required features, we explored some computer-aided tools applicable in the residential environment by studying recent systematic reviews such as (Nisztuk & Myszkowski, 2018; Zhang et al., 2019).
+This phase led to the identification of previous approaches based mainly on two research areas that have deepened the potential of computational design to solve "spatial allocation problems" experienced in video games and applicable to housing architectural design.
+The first area concerns "architectural floorplan optimization" (Merrell et al., 2010; Veloso et al., 2018; Keshavarzi et al., 2021), while the second relates to "automated furniture arrangement" (Merrell et al., 2011; Yeh et al., 2012; Yu et al., 2011; Kán & Kaufmann, 2017).

+Many of the observed techniques adopt the approach proposed by Merrell et al. (2011), in which ergonomic and functional requirements derived from design guidelines are modelled in terms of a cost function that defines a 'score' associated with a space and furniture configuration.
 Each term of the function is multiplied by a factor that defines its priority concerning the whole set of considered criteria.
-However, existing tools are aimed primarily to design new buildings within a predefined perimeter and with known context conditions (Sönmez, 2018).
-To date, according to the authors' knowledge, none of the available tools can support the decision-making process in the case of the renovation of existing housing to maximize accessibility and visual comfort features.
-This specific field of study presents particular complexities, due not to the size in terms of the extent of the intervention to be carried out, but to the heterogeneity of the contextual constraints (structural, plant, economic, etc.) to comply (National Research Council, 2011) together with the subjective preferences of users for the customization of their living space.
+However, existing tools are aimed primarily at designing new buildings within a predefined perimeter with known context conditions (Sönmez, 2018).
+To date, according to the authors' knowledge, none of the available tools can support the decision-making process in the case of the renovation of existing housing to maximise accessibility and visual comfort features.
+This specific field of study presents particular complexities, due not to the size in terms of the extent of the intervention to be carried out, but to the heterogeneity of the ergonomic, functional, and technical requirements to meet and the specificity of the contextual constraints (structural, plant, economic, etc.) to comply (National Research Council, 2011), together with the subjective preferences of users for the customization of their living space.

-Therefore, a literature search has been undertaken focusing on specific computeraided methods based on the three main categories of defined quality criteria.
-The goal was to identify the most appropriate techniques for modeling the quality criteria functions and allowing an objective measurement of the performance provided by a given spatial configuration.
-The following subsections report the identified methods and techniques, particularly those considered most promising for future implementation.
+Therefore, a literature search has been undertaken, focusing on specific computeraided methods based on the three main categories of defined quality criteria.
+The goal was to identify the most appropriate techniques for modelling the quality criteria functions and allowing an objective measurement of the performance provided by a given spatial configuration.
+The following subsections report on the identified methods and techniques, particularly those considered most promising for future implementation.